Oops and Daisies

 Babywearing is ammmazing

 Seriously, whoever invented baby carriers that just snap together easy peasy is my idol.
 Pretty much the only way Buster would nap during convention (if he didn’t nap before General Session at the hotel) was in my Lillebaby carrier.
 When he started sucking two of his fingers, I’d pop him in the carrier facing me, he’d snuggle in, and fall asleep while I walked between classes.
-(As the week wore on he even figured out the routine, which made me realize just how adaptable kiddos can be!)
+As the week wore on he even figured out the routine, which made me realize just how adaptable kiddos can be!

-And thank you to the friends who suggested the Airflow 6-in-1 Lillebaby carrier… with the New Orleans heat and humidity, Buster didn’t overheat, and we both stayed comfortable.
+A huge thank you to the friends who suggested the Airflow 6-in-1 Lillebaby carrier… with the New Orleans heat and humidity, Buster didn’t overheat, and we both stayed comfortable.

 A support system makes such a difference